 Moturau Hut to Iris Burn Hut

-Shortly after leaving the hut we saw a couple of ducks on the track ahead of us.
+Shortly after leaving the hut, we saw a couple of ducks on the track ahead of us.
 We immediately recognised them as the very rare Whio (Blue Duck) – what a treat!!
-Unfortunately the photo didn’t really capture their unique pale coluring.
+Unfortunately, the photo didn’t really capture their unique pale colouring.

-We have been so priviledged to see some rare birds this summer – having seen the rare Takahe bird on the Heaphy track just a few weeks ago.
+We have been so privileged to see some rare birds this summer – having seen the rare Takahe bird on the Heaphy track just a few weeks ago.